 Four variables were examined to assess a student’s ability to create an effective persuasive argument: highest target orientation level, variety of levels of target orientation, number of persuasive assertions, and number of ineffective repetitions.
 Target orientation level refers to a student’s ability to recognize and adapt to the perspective of the target he or she is trying to persuade.
 Variety of levels consisted of the number of different target orientation levels present.
 Persuasive assertions were elements that supported a students’ stance and ineffective repetitions were repetitions of earlier assertions.

 The researcher modified a scale by Delia, Kline, and Burleson (1979) to rate the target orientation levels and variety of levels of students’ oral and written persuasive assertions.
 The researcher trained two scorers to score students’ work using the scale and to count persuasive assertions and non-effective repetitive arguments.
-They achieved an inter-rater reliability correlation level at p<.001. analyses of variance t-tests and newman-keuls test were used to analyze the data.>Limitations of the Research:
+They achieved an inter-rater reliability correlation level at p<.001.
+Analyses of variance (ANOVAs), t-tests, and Newman-Keuls test were used to analyze the data.

 Students in the no-instruction condition did not receive the writing prompt in advance like students in the other two conditions.
 Having additional time to reflect on the prompt may have helped the other students create more persuasive arguments.
 Additionally, the author expressed concern about the instruments.
 She had not piloted the modified version of the scale and wondered if counting persuasive assertions and ineffective repetitions was the best way to measure study attributes of interest.